ices-eg/wg_WGEEL/Misc/data_call_2024/PT.md

 ### individual metrics
 * 164 values deleted from fish table, cascade delete on metrics

 ## Annex 4
+* 2 new values inserted in the database

 ## Annex 5